- Things to Know

 - There are countless individuals with blindness, who, despite significant visual handicaps, have had full lives and enriched the lives of those who have had contact with them.

 What is blindness?

 Blindness is defined as the state of being sightless.
 A blind individual is unable to see.
-In a strict sense the word blindness denotes the condition of total blackness of vision with the inability of a person to distinguish darkness from bright light in either eye.
-The terms blind and blindness have been modified in our society to include a wide range of visual impairment.
-Blindness is frequently used today to describe severe visual decline in one or both eyes with maintenance of some residual vision.
+In a strict sense, the word "blindness" denotes the inability of a person to distinguish darkness from bright light in either eye.
+The terms blind and blindness have been modified in our society to include a wide range of visual impairments.
+Blindness is frequently used today to describe a severe visual decline in one or both eyes with the maintenance of some residual vision.

-Vision impairment, or low vision, means that even with eyeglasses, contact lenses, medicine or surgery, you don't see well.
+Vision impairment, or low vision, means that even with eyeglasses, contact lenses, medicine, or surgery, someone doesn't see well.
 Vision impairment can range from mild to severe.
-Worldwide, between 300 million and 400 million people are visually impaired due to various causes.
+Worldwide, between 300 million-400 million people are visually impaired due to various causes.
 Of this group, approximately 50 million people are totally blind.
-Approximately 80% of blindness occurs in people over 50 years old
+Approximately 80% of blindness occurs in people over 50 years of age.

 What are the different types of blindness?